franckLdx/GraphqlSwapi/README.md

 **Available queries:**
 * films: Full films list [Example](./doc/films.png)
-* filmById: Return the film with the given id or null it there's no film for the episode.
-Param name: id, an integer
+* filmById: Return the film with the given id or null it there's no film for the episode [Example](./doc/filmById.png) Param name: id, an integer
 * filmsByTitle: Returns films which has a given words or expression in is title (empty if no film matchs, search is not case sensitive).
-Param name: title, a string
+Param name: title, a string [Example](./doc/filmsByTitle.png)

 ## Character